 Air showers in IceCube: Analysis of data from IceCube and IceTop

-The IceCube Neutrino Observatory at the National Science Foundation's Amundsen-Scott South-Pole Station will use the clear, deep ice of the Antarctic glacier as a large target for detecting weakly interacting neutrinos, which are also expected from certain cosmic-ray sources, but which have so far not been found.
-The neutrino observatory, when complete, will consist of 4800 optical modules monitoring more than a cubic kilometer of ice for flashes of light characteristic of neutrino interactions.
-The primary signature for a neutrino in IceCube will be an upward-moving event from a neutrino that has penetrated the Earth.
+The IceCube Neutrino Observatory at the National Science Foundation's Amundsen-Scott South-Pole Station uses the clear, deep ice of the Antarctic glacier as a large target for detecting weakly interacting neutrinos, which are also expected from certain cosmic-ray sources, but which have so far not been found.
 IceCube includes an array of detectors on the surface that serve as a partial veto for the down-going background of penetrating muons created by cosmic-ray interactions in the atmosphere above IceCube.

-The surface array, called IceTop, will consist of 160 tanks of ice, each instrumented with two standard IceCube optical modules, to detect showers of secondary particles generated by interactions of high-energy cosmic rays in the atmosphere.
-The analysis supported by this grant will focus on cosmic-ray events detected in coincidence by both the surface array and the deep detectors.
-The ratio of deep signal to surface signal can be used to measure the relative fraction of heavy cosmic rays (e.g. nuclei of iron) to light cosmic rays (e.g. protons) in an energy region not accessible to direct observation with detectors carried above the atmosphere on balloons or spacecraft.
-In particular we will look for a characteristic signature of a transition from sources inside our Milky Way Galaxy to extra-Galactic sources at higher energy.
-As of 2006, IceCube has 9 strings of 60 detectors each in the ice, and there are 32 IceTop tanks in operation.
-It is already the largest detector of its kind, and analysis is starting as construction proceeds.
+The surface array, called IceTop, consists of 162 tanks of ice, each instrumented with two standard IceCube sensors, to detect showers of secondary particles generated by interactions of high-energy cosmic rays in the atmosphere.
+The analysis supported by this grant focuses on cosmic-ray events detected in coincidence by both the surface array and the deep detectors.
+The ratio of deep signal to surface signal can be used to measure the relative fraction of heavy cosmic rays (e.g., nuclei of iron) to light cosmic rays (e.g., protons) in an energy region not accessible to direct observation with detectors carried above the atmosphere on balloons or spacecraft.
+In particular we look for a characteristic signature of a transition from sources inside our Milky Way Galaxy to extra-Galactic sources at higher energy.